dhammateca/dhammapada-munindo/manuscript/markdown/dhp-9.md

 by evil-doing.

 122.\\
-Do not ignore the effect of right action\\
+Do not ignore the effect of right action,\\
 saying, “This will come to nothing.”\\
 Just as by the gradual fall of raindrops\\
 the water jar is filled,\\